Real People Stories – Kate

 • Reduced or normal neutrophils

-• Decreased or normal white blood cells
+• Decreased or normal white cells

 • Elevated or normal ESR.